-This report is the fourth monitoring report to Cabinet on the 2021/22 financial position.
+This report is the fifth monitoring report to Cabinet on the 2021/22 financial position.
 The report brings together financial and performance information with the intention of explaining the current financial position in the context of the policy priorities in the Our North Tyneside Plan.
-It provides the latest indication of the potential revenue and capital position of the Authority for 31 March 2022.
+It provides the latest indication of the potential revenue and capital position of the Authority for the year ended 31 March 2022.